-In the center of a hotbed of modern innovation is a site with roots in the historic hotbed of Revolutionary America.
+In the center of a hotbed of modern innovation is a site with roots in the hotbed of the American Revolution.
 On July 3, 1775, General George Washington rode onto Cambridge Common and assumed command of the Continental Army.
-Hard by Harvard Yard, it’s a great place to stroll, and this spring is slated to witness the workings of a major renovation, its first since the Bicentennial.
+Hard by Harvard Yard, it’s a great place to stroll — especially after the $6 million renovation that wrapped up in 2016, marking Cambridge Common’s first major face-lift since the Bicentennial.

 Standing in this lovely ellipse, a visitor can, in one rotation, take in a dozen examples of great American architecture.
-Exquisite Georgian, Federal, and Greek Revival homes line the green, the centerpiece of a streetscape declared one of the “Great Places in America” by the American Planning Association.
-After rotating, tuck into Richardson’s Tavern at the Woodstock Inn, fronting on the green.
+Exquisite Georgian, Federal, and Greek Revival homes line the town green, the centerpiece of a streetscape declared one of the “Great Places in America” by the American Planning Association.

 This is a village that keeps its heritage alive, with two museums and the largest historic district in the state: 120 buildings on 1,600 acres.
-In the middle of it all, Amherst’s beautiful oval green is as hardworking as ever, hosting a Christmas-tree lighting, band concerts, an antiques show, farmers’ markets, an Easter-egg hunt, and a big July 4th celebration.
+In the middle of it all, Amherst’s beautiful oval green is as hardworking as ever: In a typical year it hosts a Christmas tree lighting, band concerts, an antiques show, farmers’ markets, an Easter egg hunt, and a big July Fourth celebration.

-Perched on a hilltop, this two-acre rectangle has escaped the heavy-traffic necklace so many greens suffer, thanks to the rerouting of a state highway back in the 1950s.
-Featured in Hitchcock’s The Trouble with Harry, the common is ringed by a bright-white three-rail fence, faithfully maintained since the early 1900s by Village Improvement Society volunteers.
+Perched on a hilltop, this two-acre rectangle has escaped the heavy-traffic necklace that so many greens suffer, thanks to the rerouting of a state highway back in the 1950s.
+Featured in Alfred Hitchcock’s The Trouble with Harry, the village green is ringed by a gleaming white three-rail fence, faithfully maintained since the early 1900s by Village Improvement Society volunteers.
 The second Saturday of every August finds townspeople at Old Home Day, complete with potato-sack races.

 The Puritans measured the settlement’s green to hold 144,000 people.
 Why?
 Such was the number of souls prophesied to be saved in the Rapture, and the town fathers wanted a good spot for the airlift.
 When Hurricane Sandy descended in the fall of 2012, it toppled an old oak tree.
-Among its roots was a human skeleton, likely dating to Colonial times, when the green was the town’s burying ground.
-Pondering this, visit nearby Sally’s, Frank Pepe’s, and Modern to decide who makes the best pizza in New England.
+Among its roots was a human skeleton, likely dating to colonial times, when the green was the town’s burying ground.

-Though it’s easy to see the merits in Bruce Irving’s choices, it’s impossible to for us to leave off two of Connecticut’s gems—Guilford and Litchfield—while those who’ve visited Longfellow, Massachusett’s green will certainly want their votes tallied, too.
+Though it’s easy to see the merits in Bruce Irving’s choices, it’s impossible for us to leave off two Connecticut gems — Guilford and Litchfield — while those who’ve visited Lexington, Massachusetts’s green will certainly want their votes tallied too.